Sarcoplasmic reticulum: Calcium absorption

 The SR contains ion channel pumps, within its membrane, that are responsible for pumping Ca^{2+} into the SR. As the calcium ion concentration within the SR is higher than in the rest of the cell, the calcium ions will not freely flow into the SR, and therefore pumps are required, which use energy, which they gain from a molecule called adenosine triphosphate (ATP).
 These calcium pumps are called Sarco(endo)plasmic reticulum Ca^{2+} ATPases (SERCA).
 There are various forms of SERCA, with SERCA 2a being predominantly found in cardiac and skeletal muscle.

-SERCA consists of 13 structural elements (labelled M1-M10 α-helices in the transmembrane domain, and N, P, and A citosolic domains).
+SERCA consists of 13 structural elements (labelled M1-M10 α-helices in the transmembrane domain, and N, P, and A cytosolic domains).
 Calcium ions bind to the M1-M10 transmembrane region, whereas ATP binds to the N domain.
 When 2 calcium ions, along with a molecule of ATP, bind to the cytosolic side of the pump (i.e., the region of the pump outside the SR), the pump opens.
 This occurs because ATP (which contains three phosphate groups) releases a single phosphate group (becoming adenosine diphosphate).
 The released phosphate group then binds to the pump (in the P domain), causing the pump to change shape.
 This shape change causes the cytosolic side of the pump to open, allowing the two Ca^{2+} to enter.
 The cytosolic side of the pump then closes and the sarcoplasmic reticulum side opens, releasing the Ca^{2+} into the SR.

 A protein found in cardiac muscle, called phospholamban (PLB), has been shown to prevent SERCA from working.
 It does this by binding to the SERCA and decreasing its attraction (affinity) to calcium, therefore preventing calcium uptake into the SR. Failure to remove Ca^{2+} from the cytosol prevents muscle relaxation and therefore means that there is a decrease in muscle contraction too.
 However, molecules such as adrenaline and noradrenaline, can prevent PLB from inhibiting SERCA.
 When these hormones bind to a receptor, called a beta 1 adrenoceptor, located on the cell membrane, they produce a series of reactions (known as a cyclic AMP pathway) that produces an enzyme called protein kinase A (PKA).
 PKA can add a phosphate to PLB (this is known as phosphorylation), preventing it from inhibiting SERCA and allowing for muscle relaxation.